trilokee/async-rest-api/async-rest-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.trilokee.async-rest-api' is invalid and this project uses 'com.trilokee.asyncrestapi' instead.
+* The original package name 'com.trilokee.movies-service' is invalid and this project uses 'com.trilokee.moviesservice' instead.

 # Getting Started